hanilozmen/Bumerang/README.md

 Bumerang is a Java based, Android HTTP client which is inspired by Retrofit and Volley.
 It has additional features like ImageView loading and custom cache key/timeout values for network requests.
 Main aim of this library is ease of use with solidity.
 It automatically converts http responses to your Java/Kotlin models (through Gson library), so you can focus on the functionality of your app.

+It is listed under REST category of android-arsenal : https://android-arsenal.com/details/1/8034

 Note: Current status is beta now.
 Bumerang is open to new contributors.

 ## Features